Car Accident Lawyers in Toronto

 Your personal injury lawyer might be able to obtain cell phone records for the other driver’s service provider.
 These records might indicate whether a text was sent or the phone was otherwise in use in the minutes leading up to the wreck.

-How long do I have to file a claim for a car accident in Toronto?
+How long do I have to file a claim for a car accident in Ontario?

 Ontario provides a statute of limitations of two years to seek damages for a car accident.
 This time limit starts on the date of the collision—the date you were injured.
 If you wait longer than two years, you will lose your right to seek financial compensation.